 Perhaps one of America’s greatest and most well-known symbols of freedom is the Liberty Bells.
 It was commissioned by the colonial government of Pennsylvania in 1752.
 The bell was cast in England at the Whitechapel Foundry within the walls of the Tower of London.

 The bell rang from the steeple of the Pennsylvania State House, now known as Independence Hall.
 Its famous crack is a thing of mystery with several stories as to how it was earned.
-Some say it was formed while tolling to signal a fire and others say it was damaged when ringing of Chief Justice John Marshall’s funeral in 1835.
+Some say it was formed while tolling to signal fire and others say it was damaged when ringing of Chief Justice John Marshall’s funeral in 1835.
 It was for certain damaged by 1846 because city records show that the mayor requested it be repaired and rung for George Washington’s birthday.
-According to the records it rang loudly and then cracked beyond repair.
+According to the records, it rang loudly and then cracked beyond repair.

 Today the Liberty Bell is arguably the most famous of Philadelphia landmarks and can be viewed in a pavilion across from its original home, Independence Hall.
 The building that protects it is free to enter and includes an exhibit on the history of the iconic symbol of American freedom.